 Here’s what you should expect from your first Google Adwords campaign:

 - It will take time to see the results you want

 Keep in mind that one of the factors that influence your ranking is your click-through-rate (CTR).
 Your CTR is calculated by the number of times your ad is clicked, divided by the number of times it was displayed.

 When you’re starting a new campaign, this information isn’t available until it has run for a while.
 So Google will use other factors to determine your ranking.
 You’ll need to give it at least two to three weeks before you’ll see any increase in the number of new visitors to your website.

 - You’ll need to tweak and monitor your campaigns

 You’ll need to take some time to test the different elements of each campaign to see what works and what doesn’t.
 It could be your choice of keywords, your ad text or the landing page you’re sending visitors to that need some work.

 - You’ll develop a deeper understanding of your target market

 This is one of the unexpected bonuses of running a PPC campaign.
 If you monitor your campaigns on a regular basis and adjust your keywords, ads and landing pages, you’ll gain a deeper insight into what your potential customers respond to best.

 Of course, you don’t have to do this all on your own.
 You can outsource your PPC campaigns to a professional company.
 Any business can use PPC campaigns to drive more traffic to their website and connect with their target audience.
-You don’t need a big budget to craft a PPC campaign that delivers the results you want.
+You don’t need a big budget and monitor the results, you can craft a PPC campaign that delivers the results you want.